oVirt/ovirt-site/source/release/3.6/index.html.md

  - [events] No VDS_ACTIVATE_FAILURE caught
  - rest-api: templates -> disks collection - incorrect storage domains list
  - Typo - Topology is spelled topologhy in the UI
- - [RFE] create a docker image with glance and setup it as a provider for ovirt-engine
+ - [RFE] download a docker image with glance and setup it as a provider for ovirt-engine
- - [RFE] create a docker image with cinder and ceph driver and setup it as a provider for ovirt-engine
+ - [RFE] download a docker image with cinder and ceph driver and setup it as a provider for ovirt-engine
  - Cloning the existing VM throws server error 500
  - vmpool collection lacks most vm properties
  - [events] odd message - ETL Service (Stopped|Started) vs History Service (stopped|started)
  - Gluster and POSIX edit domain - VFS type and mount options text boxes are not aligned with its labels.
+ - [New] - Geo-replication status is shown as 'UNKNOWN' in the UI.
- - Import a storage domain is missing properties (vs. edit/new)
+ - Add storage domain thresholds range validations in related CDA's
+ - Run vm with one cpu and two numa nodes failed
  - Detach of Storage Domain leaves leftover of vm_interface_statistics and cause an sql exception when importing the VM again
  - Refresh host capabilities missing from Python-SDK
  - [PPC] Enable balloon device for PPC
- - RHEV-M admin portal pagination issue: disappeared list of VMs after sort it and select next page
  - Configure new user role dialog: faulty rendering due to javascript exception (missing "ActionGroup___DISK_LIVE_STORAGE_MIGRATION")
  - remove unused POWER drivers
  - "Custom Script" questions-mark under "New Virtual Machine" points to ovirt.org docs